-ES 401.
+ENV 310.
 Environmental Regulation and Testing

 An examination of the sources of various environmental regulations and the application of these regulations to industrial and municipal operations.
 The physical and chemical testing needed to enforce the regulations will be examined.
 Teams of students will work on case studies as projects to be presented in class with the objective of demonstrating complexity of enforcing regulations.
 Prerequisite: CHEM 101 and 102 or permission of instructor.
-3 credits.
-Spring in odd years.
+3 Credits.